-- a) All manual gas valves on gas supply line were open and there is gas available. - b) All valves in the supply line are functioning properly. - c) The preset gas pressure is correct. - d) Is there a significant influence of external conditions on the amount of air supplied to the pilot. - e) Gas supply lines are clear check strainers. - f) Bleed and main orifices in orifice-stabilizer assembly are clear. - g) Electric ignition device is working properly and its rod correctly positioned in gas part assembly.
-If it is not working properly follow the ignition device manual. - h) The power parameters for ignition device are correct.
+- a) All manual gas valves on gas supply line were open and there is gas available. - b) All valves in the supply line are functioning properly. - c) The preset gas pressure is correct. - d) The correct pilot air pressure is maintained. - e) Gas and air supply lines are clear check strainers. - f) Bleed orifice and the main orifice in orifice-stabilizer assembly are clear. - g) Electric ignition device is working correctly and its rod is correctly positioned in gas part assembly.
+If it is not working properly follow the ignition device Manual. - h) The power parameters for ignition device are correct.